byu-cpe/ecen520_student/resources/vivado_command_line.md

 report_clock_utilization -file tx_top_clock_utilization_routed.rpt

 The synthesis "report" appears to be just the output of Vivado during the synthesis run.
-Is there a way to steer the "syntehsis" oputput to its own file?
+Is there a way to steer the "synthesis" output to its own file?
 Not sure what: -debug_log does

 implementation.log is just the output of vivado for the implementation steps.